‘Capturing the Killer Nurse’ Review – An Engrossing and Horrifying Documentary Feature

 Capturing the Killer Nurse is an engrossing and horrifying documentary that is must see companion piece to The Good Nurse.

 Hollywood may love nothing more than a true crime documentary like Capturing the Killer Nurse.
-If it’s a serial killer, even better.
+If it’s a serial killer, it’s even better.
 Charles Cullen puts most of them to shame, reportedly a self-proclaimed angel of mercy killer who murdered over four hundred innocent victims.
 That’s something the Jeffrey Dahmer or Ted Bundys of the world never did.
 Cullen jumped from hospital to hospital, nursing home to nursing home, town to town, state to state, leaving a trail of tears in his wake.

 This was all because hospitals would rather have their patients die than have two things happen.
 One is ongoing lawsuits, and their insurance premiums rise astronomically.
-Two, if you know anything about the healthcare system, it’s a business.
+If you know anything about the healthcare system, it’s a business.
 You need licensed registered nurses to access private insurance and government-based funds like Medicare.
 In short, they don’t care if you live or die just as long as the dead patient or psychopathic nurse doesn’t cost you anything.

 Capturing the Killer Nurse follows the story of Cullen, who freely begins injecting insulin or other hard-to-trace drugs into patients.
 After he was caught, he told detectives that he was doing it to spare them pain.
 However, after interviewing clinical staff and family members, most of his victims were on track to recover.
 Someone involved in a bicycle accident is not suffering the same as a patient with terminal cancer.
 However, Cullen failed to differentiate this or didn’t care.